Window Box Ideas

 What should you plant inside your new window box?

 You’ve chosen your container and found a spot for it under your window.
 Don’t get lazy on the final step – choosing the right plants for the box will make all the difference!
-Select a combo of vines, fillers, annuals and permanent flowers to give your window box the perfect amount of variety.
+Select a combo of vines, fillers, annuals, and permanent flowers to give your window box the perfect amount of variety.
+You can use flower bulbs and grow the flowers yourself or choose plants that have already gown so that you can enjoy the box straight away.
 Choosing plants that contrast with the window or siding of your home will make your box stand out.
 Just remember to give the appropriate amount of space for your plants to thrive.

 Morning Glories: Durable, vine-y and beautiful-Morning Glories are a great option for those who don’t want too much upkeep during the summer season.
 They grow like vines-so be ready for them to expand outside the window box!
 This flower is excellent if you want an ivy-like feel on the side of your home around your window.